 Langmead was editor-in-chief and one of the founding members of Mr Porter, a subsidiary of Net-a-Porter, when it launched in 2011.
 He was responsible for the editorial content of the e-tailer, which stocks 170 designers, including Givenchy, Gucci, Lanvin, Burberry and Alexander McQueen, and publishes a weekly online magazine, entitled The Journal.

-Surprisingly, given the worldwide success of Mr Porter, its previous editor-in-chief, and now brand and content director, had never worked in the digital market, prior to his appointment in 2010.
-Immediately before Mr Porter Langmead was editor-in-chief of Esquire, from 2007 – 2010, and interiors magazine Wallpaper from 2003 - 2007.
+Surprisingly, given the worldwide success of Mr Porter, its previous editor-in-chief, and brand and content director, had never worked in the digital market, prior to his appointment in 2010.
+Immediately before Mr Porter, Langmead was editor-in-chief of Esquire, from 2007 to 2010, and interiors magazine Wallpaper from 2003 to 2007.

-Langmead was educated at Central Saint Martins and has two sons with India Knight.
+Langmead was educated at St Martin's College in Cumbria and has two sons with India Knight.